rstens/docs/README.md

                        A technical correct implementation of a business requirement does not meet the business needs A new requirement has been identified during testing

-JIRA will be configured to contain the severity field.
+ZenHub will be configured to contain the severity field.

 Symptoms versus Severity